 - Restaurant: I list all of our favorite restaurants in the blog post above, but if we could only return to one it would be Taverna Glafkos.

 - Restaurant: Our favorite restaurant in the world is Dimitris Ammoudi Taverna in Oia, down the steps on the water.
 Great fish, vegetable fritters and baklava in a gorgeous setting.

-- Hotel: Alexander’s Boutique Hotel in Oia has suites that can sleep up to six.
+- Hotel: Alexander’s Suites in Oia has suites that can sleep up to six.
 We had two bedrooms, a living room, a kitchen, and a private deck with a hot tub.
 Gorgeous views!

 - Destination: Budapest is an enjoyable, kid-friendly city with a lot to do.
 My blog post is here.